francescmarti00/dmu-multimedia/md/Passing-Variables-Webpages.md

 </html>
 ```

 **Exercise 4**.
-Modify your code so the 'thanks.html' webpage also displays the name of the user.
+Modify your code so the 'thanks.html' webpage also displays the name of the user.<br>
 **Exercise 5**.
 Add a radio button for users' gender with the fields 'Male', 'Female', and 'Other'.
 Save these fiels in the database and display them in 'thanks.html'.